coins-docs/xyz/docs/rest-api.md

 ##### PERCENT_PRICE

-The `PERCENT_PRICE` filter defines valid range for a price based on the weighted average of the previous trades. `avgPriceMins` is the number of minutes the weighted average price is calculated over.
+The `PERCENT_PRICE` filter defines the valid range for a price based on the weighted average of the previous trades. `avgPriceMins` is the number of minutes the weighted average price is calculated over.

 In order to pass the `percent price`, the following must be true for `price`: